flatland-association/flatland-book/key-concepts/data_model.md

     - actions in TravelWiseEnv: choose from a set of itineraries or choose between up to 5 (?) next at decision points?
 - Term journey
     - passenger wants to go from A to B at T. -> synonym of Schedule, no need for new concept.

-## Discussion, Open Questions

-- Once more: Term/concept connection?
+- Term/concept connection?
+    - Use `transfer` for passenger level, transfer between rides
+    - Use `connection` for the IM/RU side, for the commercial offering, what's the timetable -> not relevant for TW
     - Used for rewards/evalution?
 Derived from agent's preferred itinerary?
 Initially preferred?
 Stil unclear how used.

+## Discussion, Open Questions

 - Term itinerary?
     - controller output may not only define next configuration, but full "path", see above Is this a generalization of actions or something else?
         - how does this harmonize with RailEnv's timetable concept?
-  - how does this relate to existing precitionbuilder (used in tree obs)
+    - how does this relate to existing prediction builder (used in tree obs)

 - How simple can the queries from top to bottom layer be?
+Problem: logic in query, observation builder not functional any more (anti pattern: passing through query to env to observation to return as observation next)

 - Can we have data, make examples?
-What are the sizes full etc.
+What are the sizes full etc. Which simplifications on topology and schedule.
 - Elephant in the room: what are the actions on the graph?

 - What do we still need for a full graph env? -> let's make a plan, which steps for TW.
 Knowns:
     1. finalize data model
     2. early samples
     3. finalize graph approach

         - core: step, configurations -> edges or nodes + direction/action?
         - distance map etc.?
         - observations?
         - rewards

     4. event generator mechanism
     5. data

 ### Potential Tasks